mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 },
 ```

 When Nuxt pre-renders the site, the server executes the `asyncData` method.
-In the server environment, `process.client` is `null`, so it sets `buildTime` to the current time.
+In the server environment, `process.client` is null, so it sets `buildTime` to the current time.

-When you navigate to the About page from a different page on the site, the browser executes the `asyncData` method on page load. `process.client` is now non-`null` because the code is running client-side, so the method never defines `buildTime`.
+When you navigate to the About page from a different page on the site, the browser executes the `asyncData` method on page load. `process.client` is now non-null because the code is running client-side, so the method never defines `buildTime`.
 Vue then renders the page components for when `buildTime` is undefined:

 ```html
 <p v-if="buildTime">